UnderstandLingBV/sense2vec/README.rst

 sense2vec: Use NLP to go beyond vanilla word2vec
 ************************************************

+❗️❗️❗️ This fork focuses on making s2v work (with spaCy 2.x) in particular to train new models (for non-English languages).
+Please do not use pip to install.
+Read more under installation.

+❗️❗️❗️ We also plan to release some models in different languages that have NER+Tagging support in spaCy.
+For requests, open an issue and clearly mention where to find the NER+Tragging model for the language you want.

 sense2vec (`Trask et. al <https://arxiv.org/abs/1511.06388>`_, 2015) is a nice
 twist on `word2vec <https://en.wikipedia.org/wiki/Word2vec>`_ that lets you learn more interesting, detailed and context-sensitive word vectors.
 For an